astroHaoPeng/SPACEofPHD/source/_posts/note-bishop-pattern-2006.md

 ## 9.4.
 The EM Algorithm in General

-> The expectation maximization algorithm, or EM algorithm, is a general technique for finding maximum likelihood solutions for probabilistic models having latent variables (Dempster et al., 1977; McLachlan and Krishnan, 1997). (p.450)
+> The expectation maximization algorithm, or EM algorithm, is a general technique for <mark>finding maximum likelihood solutions</mark> for probabilistic models having latent variables (Dempster et al., 1977; McLachlan and Krishnan, 1997). (p.450)

 denote all of the observed variables by $\bm{X}$ and all of the hidden variables by $\bm{Z}$ (also referred to as *latent variables*).